vhx/quartz/README.md

 ## Building the Ruby gem

 *Note:* You'll need permissions to push changes to the quartz-rails rubygem repo.
-Create an account at [https://rubygems.org/](https://rubygems.org/) and then let [David](david@vhx.tv) know.
+Create an account at [https://rubygems.org/](https://rubygems.org/) and then let <david@vhx.tv> know.

 1. cd to the root of the `Quartz` app
 2. Run `grunt build` to generate the new css/scss files